 As a Ruler, you have immense power over your people but as their leader, it’s your responsibility to govern those same people.
 A large chunk of your time must be spent actively dealing with their problems and as such, you cannot spend much time outside of your kingdom’s domain.
 If you would gain any Downtime, reduce the amount of Downtime Points you would gain by -1 DT.

-Royal Decree.
-If you would use the Command Maneuver, you may select any number of Minions you possess with its effects – rather than just one.
+-[Triggered]: When you use the Command Maneuver, you may select any number of Minions you possess with its effects – rather than just one.

-Gain +30 Dev Points to create a Base when you gain this Role.
+-[Automatic]: Gain 30 Dev Points to create a Base when you gain this Role.
 If you are the Ruler of a planet or multiple planets, this Base may gain the Planetary Base Special Base Quality.

 Fortuneteller